auyer/rcpassos.me/posts/lightweight-large-etls-with-polars-connectorx/index.md

 date: 2023-05-07
 ---

-In my last blog post, I shared a brief version of the journey I went through while creating the data platform that we currently use at my company.
-Additionally, I mentioned the latest tool that I have added to my arsenal - Apache Arrow (or the libraries based on it).
+In my last blog post, I shared the latest tool that I have added to my arsenal - Apache Arrow (or the libraries based on it).
 In this post, I will delve deeper into the topic and demonstrate some of the techniques I employed.

-If you have not read it yet, I highly suggest you do so: [How I Decreased ETL Cost by Leveraging the Apache Arrow Ecosystem](https://rcpassos.me/post/apache-arrow-future-of-data-engineering).
+If you have not read it yet, I highly suggest you do so before this one.
+I also shared a brief version of the journey I went through while creating the data platform that we currently use at my company : [How I Decreased ETL Cost by Leveraging the Apache Arrow Ecosystem](https://rcpassos.me/post/apache-arrow-future-of-data-engineering).

 ## ConnectorX, and what it does differently